Railway Service To Resume Towards Karachi Soon - UrduPoint

 Railway Service To Resume Towards Karachi Soon

-"The restoration work of railway tracks are in full swing with the help of Frontier Works Organization (FWO), district administration of Sindh and Pakistan Railways," sources in the Ministry of Railways told APP.
+"The restoration work of railway tracks is in full swing with the help of Frontier Works Organization (FWO), the district administration of Sindh and Pakistan Railways," sources in the Ministry of Railways told APP.

-They said on the direction of Minister for Railways Khawaja Saad Rafique, the department had utilized all available resources to restore the rail service in flood affected across the country.
+They said on the direction of Minister for Railways Khawaja Saad Rafique, the department had utilized all available resources to restore the rail service in flood-affected areas across the country.

-The sources said that a trial run of an inspection train has also been started to check the maintenance of the track and the Railways authorities have directed the carriage department staff to complete technical work shortly.
+The sources said that a trial run of an inspection train had also been started to check the maintenance of the track, adding the Railways authorities had directed the carriage department staff to complete technical work shortly.

-In the first phase, they said the decision to run the freight train operation from October 1 has been made subject to the receding of water and the clearance of signals and bridges.
+In the first phase, they said the decision to run the freight train operation from October 1 had been made subject to the receding of water and the clearance of signals and bridges.

-Pakistan Railways also directed the concerned authorities to complete the ongoing survey of the affected installations on a war footing and speed up the rehabilitation process, said the resources.
+Pakistan Railways also directed the authorities concerned to complete the ongoing survey of the affected installations on a war footing and expedite the rehabilitation process, said the sources.

 "The train service between Quetta and Karachi Divisions is suspended after railway bridges collapsed and rail tracks became submerged in water due to floods in the region," they added.